hessnico/matsuoka.frontier/README.md

 - Compute the Matsuoka parameter `p` via method of moments
 - Construct the production frontier `f(x)` via plug-in formula
 - Includes `matsuoka3step()` class for a clean, object-oriented interface
+- Includes built-in S3 methods for `plot` and `summary` for diagnose
 - Designed for both univariate and multivariate inputs

 ---